 Check what the name of your regimen is with your doctor or nurse, then take a look at our A to Z list of cancer drugs.

-Examples of chemotherapy for advanced breast cancer include:
+Examples of chemotherapy for secondary breast cancer include:

 - Cyclophosphamide with or without Methotrexate

 How you have chemotherapy

 You usually have treatment into your bloodstream (intravenously).

 You might have treatment through a long plastic tube that goes into a large vein in your chest.
 The tube stays in place throughout the course of treatment.
 This can be a:

 - central line